MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ```

 #### Handling notifications whilst the app is in the foreground

-By design, iOS applications *do not* display notifications while the app is in the foreground.
+By design, iOS applications *do not* display notifications while the app is in the foreground unless configured to do so.

 For iOS 10+, use the presentation options to control the behaviour for when a notification is triggered while the app is in the foreground.
+The default settings of the plugin will configure these such that a notification will be displayed when the app is in the foreground.

 For older versions of iOS, you need to handle the callback as part of specifying the method that should be fired to the `onDidReceiveLocalNotification` argument when creating an instance `IOSInitializationSettings` object that is passed to the function for initializing the plugin.